lauri-hein/slate/source/includes/_banks.md

 ### Non-matching email addresses

-If a user already has a TransferWise account and you create a user for the same person under a differnt email address they could end up with a duplicate user account under the second email address.
-Currently we monitor this behaviour for abuse but we are working on a more robust user creation solution to prevent this occuring.
+If a user already has a TransferWise account and you create a user for the same person under a different email address they could end up with a duplicate user account under the second email address.
+Currently we monitor this behaviour for abuse but we are working on a more robust user creation solution to prevent this occurring.

 ### Email Change